Dixith1196/THE-HUNT/Pruthvi Naskanti/Readme-3.md

 ## Half-Day2:

 * On day-2, We discussed with Design Data team to get details regarding Entity-Relation model they are developing.
+After receiving those details our team reviewed entities,         attributes used for each entity, relation establishment between those entities.
-After receiving those details, I have added few js files into       models folder and controllers folder specific to ER-Diagram.
+* After we were done with our reviw on ER-Diagram, I have added few js files into models folder and controllers folder specific to ER-Diagram.

     https://github.com/Krishna-Koyyalamudi/The-Hunt/commit/2c7f7695f5bef5e2f9c77cb911f0523ffdf08a07#diff-2068e59180763f350d66a42e828e7f96